herotechcourse/kotlin-racingcar-precourse/docs/README.md

 Option for status columns (Test, Refactored, Done)<br>
 ✅ : Finished<br>
 ⏳ : In progress<br>
-—  : Not started or not applicable
+—  : Not started or not applicable <br>
+❌ : Don't need to make

 ---